FREE MENTAL HEALTH ASSESSMENT. start here

 How much does therapy with you cost?
 As mentioned before, understanding cost can help you prepare and make sure you have the financial resources to commit to that therapist.

 You should also feel free to ask any other questions you may have.
 Therapy relies quite a bit on trust and asking questions can help build that.
+Our blog on 4 signs of a bad therapist can you help you narrow it down.

 Finding a therapist who suits you and your needs is a key component of successful therapy.